It has been a while since I made any kind of reference to the work that I

 do.
 This is actually a great thing.
 In general when you do not talk about

-What I have noticed in my new job that had not up until now been
+What I have noticed in my new job, that i was oblivious to until now, has

 Now I work with dozens of dev teams and many management teams

 and it seems like no matter how well something is working someone

 out there is always very sure they can do it better.
 At first, that seems

 like a brilliant idea.
 Companies that want to remain competitive must

 stay on the bleeding edge of products and processes.
 The downside to

 all of that is that the interpersonal relationships between the team